 Connected to example.com. sftp>

-If you would prefer not to enter your password every time you use SFTP, you can set up an SSH key and transfer your public key to the remote server.
-Once the server has your public key, it can authenticate you automatically.
+If you would prefer not to enter your password every time you use SFTP, SSH keys provide an efficient alternative.
+After setting up and sharing your public key with the remote server, it'll recognize and authenticate you automatically.

 How to Transfer Files Using SFTP